EAllaucaD/jsproject/Readme.md

 # About the project

-# Hello world with Python
+# Hello world with JavaScript

-A basic JavaScript project that prints a Hello World.
+A basic JavaScript project that prints a "Hello World."

 ### Built With

 This project build with: